Project background

 In response to resident concerns around speeding, poor visibility, accidents, and pedestrian safety near bus stops, Council is implementing safety upgrades along Hampden Road.

-• Stage 1 (commenced June 2025, currently in works): Installing pedestrian refuge islands on Hampden Road at the intersections with Sibbick Street and Tyler Crescent to improve pedestrian safety and reduce vehicle speeds.
+• Stage 1: Pedestrian refuge islands on Hampden Road at the intersections with Sibbick Street and Tyler Crescent to improve pedestrian safety and reduce vehicle speeds.

-• Stage 2 (commencing July 2025): Upgrading line marking with painted medians, chevrons, and edge lines to visually narrow the road and reduce vehicle speeds.
+• Stage 2: Upgraded line marking with painted medians, chevrons, and edge lines to visually narrow the road and reduce vehicle speeds.

 Additional safety measures proposed